Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays: SAFETY UNDER MEASUREMENT DELAYS

 \begin{exmp} A possible model-based prediction can be done as follows.
 At each time moment $t$, we take the most recent available measurement ${x(t-\tau)}$ and calculate the predicted state $x_{\rm p}(t)$ by numerically integrating the ideal delay-free closed loop over the delay interval ${\theta \in [t-\tau,t]}$:

 where ${x_{\rm p} = [w_{\rm p}^{\rm T}\ z_{\rm p}^{\rm T}]^{\rm T}}$ and the initial condition for integration is ${x_{\rm p}(t-\tau) = x(t-\tau)}$.
-The results in Figs.~\ref{fig:SIRcontrol} and~\ref{fig:SIHRDcontrol} involve this kind of predictor feedback to compensate the delay $\tau$.
-The simulations were carried out without considering uncertainties in the delay or other parameters, therefore the predicted state $x_{\rm p}(t)$ matched the instantaneous state $x(t)$ up to the numerical accuracy of integration.
-This allowed us to guarantee safety even in the presence of a significant delay. \end{exmp}
+The thick red curves in Figs.~\ref{fig:SIRcontrol} and~\ref{fig:SIHRDcontrol} involve this kind of predictor feedback to compensate the delay $\tau$ in an ideal scenario with accurate predictor.
+The thin red lines in Fig.~\ref{fig:SIHRDcontrol} illustrate the effect of prediction error: when ${\tau \pm 0.33 \tau}$ are used during prediction instead of $\tau$, the strict safety guarantees may be lost, but a level of input-to-state safety is ensured by keeping a larger set safe. \end{exmp}